peacecwz/shazam-demo/README.md

 # Shazam Demo

 This project is about Shazam Demo.
 You are going to kearn how to analyze and index musics to database and search for musics in database.
-I'm going to add "How to use", "How is it working?" sections soon.

 ## Installing